Margot Fonteyn - the greatest ballerina of the 20th Century?

 I say that because even though it's well worth seeing the recordings of Fonteyn dancing, they don't do her justice.
 For one thing, most recordings were made during the Nureyev years, when she was already past normal retirement age for a ballerina.
 For another, her great gift was her incredible charisma, which the camera doesn't fully capture.

 There's no denying that today's ballerinas have better technique and a much greater repertoire of tricks than Margot Fonteyn.
-But ask any audience after her performance, and chances are very few of them could analyze her technique.
+But ask any audience after her performance, and chances are very few of them could analyze her technique - I certainly couldn't.
 They simply knew they had seen a phenomenon.

 Margot Fonteyn had such a presence you could sense her, even before you could see her.
 That charisma flooded over the footlights to her audience.
 Watching Fonteyn dance, you were simply mesmerised.